 כל האומר דבר בשם אומרו מביא גאולה לעולם

 “Anyone who says something in the name of another brings redemption to the world.”
 (Megilah 16a and Chullin 104b)

 For over 60 years… The American Rabbi has produced a print journal for rabbis to share their writings and chomer lidrush.
-We have now evolved into a robust online resource where our community of talented spiritual leaders connect with one another to share their sermons, Divrei Torah, anecdotes, liturgical kavanot, wedding talks, and much, much more.
+We have now evolved into a robust online-only resource where our community of talented spiritual leaders connect with one another to share their sermons, Divrei Torah, anecdotes, liturgical kavanot, wedding talks, and much, much more.

 We thank the many rabbis who have submitted material for publication on The American Rabbi.
 We urge all our subscribers to properly cite authors and sources when quoting them — so that we may all merit the reward for giving credit where credit is due!